 Keep mobile devices in mind when designing your website, especially for UI and readability.
 Website speed is another common problem affecting phone users.

-And if you need stellar hosting to serve as a backbone for your website — whether users view it on desktops or mobile devices — Kinsta has your back with managed WordPress hosting solutions suited to businesses of all sizes.
+And if you need stellar hosting to serve as a backbone for your website — whether users view it on desktops or mobile devices — Kinsta has your back with Application Hosting, Database Hosting, and Managed WordPress Hosting solutions suited to businesses of all sizes.